Let’s Look at Some Time-saving Tips from the Angels at HootSuite

 Share and Repurpose Great Content

-Evan Page has written an excellent article and I highly recommend that you read the original source material as well.
-His Time-saving Tips never seem to go out of style.
+Hootsuite has an excellent article and I highly recommend that you read the original source material as well.
+These time-saving tips never seem to go out of style.